-LBHF Joint Ventures Limited was a Limited Company owned 51% of shares by the Council and owned 49% of shares by Intrum Uk Limited.
-It was incorporated on 9 June 2017 and dissolved on 24 May 2022.
+LBHF Joint Ventures Limited is a Limited Company owned 51% of shares by the Council and owned 49% of shares by Intrum Uk Limited, which was incorporated on 9 June 2017.

 (v) LBHF Family Support Services Limited

 LBHF Family Support Services Limited is a Limited Company wholly owned by the Council, which was incorporated on 18 August 2017.
 The latest full year Accounts available, those relating to 2020/21, show net liability worth £82.1k and a net gain for the period of £82.1k.